 Awareness of thoughts is a powerful meditation method that can bring clarity, tranquility, and insight to the mind.

-The way to be aware of a thought is to perceive the natural language expression of it.
-Thoughts cannot be broken down into smaller units than sentences of a language; the sentence is the discrete unit of thought, whether or not it is spoken out loud.
-It is not that you are putting your thoughts into language; rather, the language expression is the thought.
+Most importantly, language provides the basic structure of thought.
+In other words, thoughts cannot be broken down into smaller units than sentences of a language.
+All thoughts, from the trivial to the complex, are linguistic in nature.
+The sentence is the discrete unit of thought, whether or not it is spoken out loud.
+It is not that you are putting your thoughts into words; rather, the words are your thoughts.

 Be unconditionally aware of whatever thought is occurring to you, whether simple or complex.
 The particular content of the thought doesn’t matter.
 The entire thinking process has to become conscious, through awareness of every thought small and large, not just certain types of thoughts, or just important thoughts.
 Let no thought remain hidden in the shadows, however inconsequential or uncomfortable.